Analysis: The End Of The 'Caliphate' Doesn't Mean The End Of ISIS

 ISIS is not defeated

-The Islamic State's self-described territorial caliphate is indeed no more.
-U.S.-backed forces have retaken the few small pockets in Syria that were still under ISIS control.
+U.S.-backed forces have retaken nearly all the small pockets in Syria that were still under ISIS control.
 But many ISIS fighters are believed to have blended in with the local population, according to U.S. officials.
 Russ Travers, the deputy director of the National Counterterrorism Center, estimates there are about 14,000 ISIS fighters still in Syria and Iraq.
 They remain armed and have carried out recent attacks such as the January suicide bombing in the northern Syrian town of Manbij that killed at least 16 people, including four Americans.
 What's more, ISIS' ideology remains potent and continues to inspire attacks in Europe and Afghanistan.
 It's unlikely there is a command structure directing terrorist attacks around the globe, but local groups identify as ISIS.

 U.S. troops will stay in Syria